Margen67/Test/PR-status.md

     Unchecked - not merged
     Checked - merged to canary
-    Delete line when merged to master or denied from master
+    Strikethrough line when merged to master or denied from master

 - [X] Experimental Workaround for Unreal Engine 3 (see this [commit](https://github.com/xenia-canary/xenia-canary/commit/6804467684389365818459ee2a708ecc5a6cc0da).)
 - [X] [#1243](https://github.com/xenia-project/xenia/pull/1243) Various additions to support dash.xex